This product is inhaled into the lungs using the Respimat®.

 - The following steps are needed to fill the dosing system the first time you use it and will not affect the number of doses available.
 After preparation and initial priming, the inhaler will be able to deliver the labeled number of doses (30 or 14).
 Proper priming of the inhaler is important to make sure the correct amount of medicine is delivered.

 - Step 5.
-Hold the inhaler upright, with the orange cap closed, to avoid accidental release of the dose.
+Hold the inhaler upright, with the blue cap closed, to avoid accidental release of the dose.
 Turn the clear base in the direction of the black arrows on the label until it clicks (half a turn).

 - Step 7.
 Point the inhaler toward the ground (away from your face).
 Press the dose release button.
-Close the green cap.
+Close the blue cap.
 Repeat Steps 5, 6, and 7 until a spray is visible.
 Once the spray is visible, you must repeat Steps 5, 6, and 7 three more times to make sure the inhaler is prepared for use.
 The inhaler is now ready to use.
 These steps will not affect the number of doses available.
 After preparation and initial priming, the inhaler will be able to deliver the labeled number of doses (30 or 14).

 - Daily Dosing:

-- Step A. Hold the inhaler upright with the orange cap closed, so you do not accidentally release a dose of medicine.
+- Step A. Hold the inhaler upright with the blue cap closed, so you do not accidentally release a dose of medicine.
 Turn the clear base in the direction of the black arrows on the label until it clicks (half a turn).

-- Step B. Flip the orange cap until it snaps fully open.
+- Step B. Flip the blue cap until it snaps fully open.
 Breathe out slowly and fully, and then close your lips around the end of the mouthpiece without covering the air vents.
 Point the inhaler to the back of your throat.
 While taking in a slow, deep breath through your mouth, press the dose release button and continue to breathe in slowly for as long as you can.
 Hold your breath for 10 seconds or for as long as comfortable.
 Repeat Step A and Step B so that you get the full dose.
-Close the orange cap until you use the inhaler again.
+Close the blue cap until you use the inhaler again.

 - Helpful Hints for Daily Dosing: If the inhaler has not been used for more than 3 days, spray 1 puff toward the ground to prepare the inhaler for use.
 If it has not been used for more than 21 days, repeat Steps 5, 6, and 7 until a spray is visible.
 Then repeat Steps 5, 6, and 7 three more times to prepare the inhaler for use.